xNok/infra-bootstrap-tools/Readme.md

 ## Articles and Tutorials

-The article / tutorial are splited into sections.
+The articles/tutorials are divided into sections.
-* **Introduction** -> What are the tools to use to manager infrastructure.
+* **Introduction** -> What are the tools to manage infrastructure?
 Perfect to learn the basis.
-* **How-tos** -> Good take away fron this project - Answers many questions you could encounter in the future
+* **How-tos** -> Good takeaway from this project - Answers many questions you could encounter in the future
 * **Main quest** -> Deploy the Infrastructure using Ansible, Terraform and Github Action
-* **Deepening Understanding** -> learn more about each applicaton used in this setup (Portainer, Graphana, Caddy, etc.)
+* **Deepening Understanding** -> Learn more about each application used in this setup (Portainer, Graphana, Caddy, etc.)

+I used [DigitalOcean](https://digitalocean.pxf.io/q4b2qO) for experiments because it is cheap, but any cloud provider should work, as we are mainly playing with Virtual Machines.
+You can even get [$200 DigitalOcean free credit](https://digitalocean.pxf.io/q4b2qO) when starting
+* Don't forget to delete everything after a tutorial if you don't want to add unnecessary costs

 ### Tools Introduction